awslabs/aws-c-io/README.md

 and its messages moved to the appropriate new siblings.

 ### Channel Handlers
-The channel handler is the fundamental unit that protocol developers will work with.
+The channel handler is the fundamental unit that protocol developers will implement.
 It contains all of your state machinery, framing, and optionally end-user APIs.

 ![Handler Diagram](docs/images/handler.png)